-U.S. Senator Richard Shelby (R-AL), ranking member of the Commerce, Justice, Science, and Related Agencies Appropriations Subcommittee (CJS), announced conference committee approval of the fiscal year 2010 Omnibus Appropriations bill.
-The legislation includes funding for CJS projects in Alabama.
-Following today’s action by the conference committee, the full Senate will now consider the legislation.
+U.S. Senator Richard Shelby (R-AL), ranking member of the Commerce, Justice, Science, and Related Agencies Appropriations Subcommittee (CJS), announced Senate approval of the fiscal year 2010 CJS Appropriations bill.
+The legislation includes funding for several projects in Alabama.
+Following today’s action by the Senate, this bill will go to a joint House and Senate conference committee.

 “This legislation includes a number of important projects in Alabama and across the nation,” said Shelby.
-“The conference committee’s action on this bill reiterates our commitment to funding these projects and advancing important nationwide initiatives.”
+“The Senate’s action on this bill reiterates our commitment to funding these projects and advancing important nationwide initiatives.”

 The Commerce, Justice and Science subcommittee’s jurisdiction includes the National Aeronautics and Space Administration (NASA), the National Oceanic and Atmospheric Administration (NOAA), the Economic Development Administration (EDA), the National Science Foundation (NSF), and the Departments of Commerce (DOC) and Justice (DOJ), among others.

 Marshall Space Flight Center is responsible for design and development of the Ares I rocket, funded at $1.4 billion, and the Ares V cargo launch vehicle, funded at $100 million, $75 million above the President’s request.
 Senator Shelby was instrumental in securing this significant increase in funding.
 It includes the Systems Engineering and Integration activities, as well as Safety and Mission Assurance activities for Ares I. Marshall will also lead the development of a new Upper Stage for the Ares I. Starting in 2015, the Ares I rocket will carry the Orion crew vehicle and its crew of four to six astronauts, and small cargo payloads, to the International Space Station.